benjypng/logseq-things3-plugin/README.md

 2. Create a copy of this `main.sqlite` file in a directory of your choice.
    - You may want to create a custom script to automate this process.
 3. Remember the location of this copy, as you'll need to select it when importing tasks.

+> The plugin pulls from this file, so you need to sync it **manually** before you run the plugin.

 ## Usage